AktechLabs/cirun-docs/docs/reference/idle_runners.md

 This will help you run workflows almost instantly.

 :::info
-Idle runners does not mean that the same machine will be re-used for jobs.
+- Idle runners does not mean that the same machine will be re-used for jobs.
 Runners are destroyed after the job completes.
 Idle runner configuration makes sure that given number of runners are always available, as in a runner is created if one of the runners picks up a job.
 :::

+Specifying idle runners in the `.cirun.yml`, does not prevent spinning up of on-demand runners, but cirun will try to re-use existing runners where possible.

 ## Examples

+Here are some example of specifying configuration for idle runners in `.cirun.yml`

-### Make 4 runners always available from 9 AM - 5 PM on Monday to Friday and 1 on weekend:
+### Make `4` runners always available from 9 AM - 5 PM on Monday to Friday and `1` on the weekend:

 ```yaml
 runners: